Half Way to Hell Club

 Robinson writes in his book that no one is really sure what became of the 19 men who fell into the nets.
 No complete list of names has ever been discovered.
-Al Zampa, who lived to age 95, may have been the last surviving member of the club, and it is very unlikely that any members are still alive.
+Al Zampa, who died in 2000 at the age of 95, may have been the last surviving member of the club, and it is very unlikely that any members are still alive.